 - describes current and past accommodations, services or medications, and

-- suggests accommodations, academic adjustments and/or auxiliary aids including rationale
+- suggests accommodations, academic adjustments and/or auxiliary aids and includes rationale

 - indicates current treatments, typical progression, prognosis and/or stability, when relevant